-Bitcoin is the first viable digital and decentralized cryptocurrency to come into existence and remains one of the most reputable cryptocurrencies in the world.
-Given its huge market capitalization, which exceeds the eight largest altcoins combined, Bitcoin exerts a massive influence on the entire crypto market.
+Bitcoin is the first viable digital and decentralized cryptocurrency in existence and remains one of the most reputable cryptocurrencies in the world.
+Given its huge market capitalization, which exceeds many of the largest altcoins combined, Bitcoin exerts a massive influence on the entire crypto market.

-Bitcoin dominance is the percentage of the cryptocurrency market that can be attributable to Bitcoin.
+Bitcoin dominance measures the percentage of the cryptocurrency market that can be attributable to Bitcoin.
 So why does this matter?

 This article explains what Bitcoin dominance is, how it works, and how you use it to better understand market trends.

-You can arrive at the Bitcoin dominance index by simply dividing the market capitalization of Bitcoin by the market capitalization of all other cryptocurrencies:
+You can arrive at the Bitcoin dominance index by simply dividing the market capitalization of Bitcoin by the market cap of all other cryptocurrencies:

 Bitcoin dominance = Market cap of BTC / Market cap of all other cryptocurrencies

-Let’s assume that the BTC market cap is $65 million and the total market cap of all other cryptocurrencies is $100 million.
-In this case, by using the formula, BTC’s dominance is 65%.
+Let's assume that the Bitcoin market cap is $65 million and the total crypto market cap is $100 million.
+In this case, by using the formula, Bitcoin's dominance is 65%.

-The Real Bitcoin Dominance Index is calculated by dividing the market capitalization of Bitcoin by the market capitalization Bitcoin and other PoW cryptocurrencies:
+The Real Bitcoin Dominance Index is calculated by dividing Bitcoin's market capitalization by the market cap of Bitcoin and other PoW cryptocurrencies:

-Real Bitcoin Dominance Index = Market cap of BTC / (Market cap of BTC + Market cap of other PoW cryptocurrencies)
+Real Bitcoin Dominance Index = Bitcoin Market cap / (Market cap of BTC + Market cap of other PoW cryptocurrencies)

-A point of distinction between real Bitcoin dominance and Bitcoin dominance is that real Bitcoin dominance excludes ICOs and stablecoins given their association with centralized intermediaries.
+A point of distinction between Real Bitcoin Dominance and Bitcoin dominance is that Real Bitcoin Dominance excludes ICOs and stablecoins, given their association with centralized intermediaries.
 At the time of writing, the Real Bitcoin Dominance Index is around 70.5%, down from its recent years' high of 85%, which occurred in December 2019.

 History of Bitcoin dominance

-With the ICO boom of 2017 and numerous altcoins emerging, investors started using Bitcoin dominance to determine if alternative currencies are experiencing an upswing or a downturn relative to BTC.
+In 2017, the ICO boom and emergence of numerous altcoins led investors to start using Bitcoin dominance to determine if alternative currencies were experiencing an upswing or a downturn relative to Bitcoin's price.

-How is BTC dominance correlated with market capitalization?
+How is Bitcoin dominance correlated with market capitalization?

 Market capitalization = Total number of coins mined x Price of a single coin

 The market cap of any cryptocurrency indicates how stable an asset is likely to be and how popular it is among investors.
-It is used by investors to get a holistic picture of the currency’s position relative to other cryptos in the market.
+It is used by investors to get a holistic picture of the currency's position relative to other coins in the crypto market.

-Historically, the direction of the overall crypto market’s market cap has followed Bitcoin’s.
-This is primarily due to the leading position that Bitcoin has in the market.
+Historically, the direction of the overall crypto market cap has followed Bitcoin's market cap.
+This is primarily due to Bitcoin's position as the leading cryptocurrency in the crypto market.

 Bitcoin has emerged as the “gateway cryptocurrency” and is usually the first investment that traders make before acquiring other cryptocurrencies.
 This is due to a few reasons: